Difference-in-Differences with Time-varying Continuous Treatments using Double/Debiased Machine Learning: Instantaneous effects in repeated cross-sections

-This section discusses DiD-based identification in repeated cross-sectional data.
-Let us first consider a continuously distributed treatment, denoted by $D$, with probability mass at $D=0$.
-In the first case, we assume that there is a single point in time at which the treatment switches from zero to a positive treatment intensity for a subset of the population (i.e., the treated subjects), while it remains at zero for another subset which constitutes the control group.
+This section discusses the identification of the instantaneous ATET, evaluated shortly after treatment introduction, in the repeated cross-sectional setting.
+For intuition, we first consider a discrete treatment, denoted by $D$.
+We first assume that there is a single point in time at which the treatment switches from zero to a non-zero treatment dose for a subset of the population (i.e., the treated subjects), while it remains at zero for another subset which constitutes the control group.
 Accordingly, let $T$ denote the time period, where $T=0$ is the baseline period prior to treatment assignment, while $T>0$ is a post-treatment period after the introduction of a positive treatment dose among the treated.
-The treatment dose may differ across subjects, although in a first step it is assumed to remain constant across post-treatment periods. $Y_t$ denotes the observed outcome in period $T=t$, while $Y_t(d)$ is the potential outcome in period $t$ when hypothetically setting the treatment to $D=d$, see e.g.,\ \cite{Neyman23} and \cite{Rubin74} for further discussion on the potential outcome framework.
+The treatment dose may differ across subjects and for now it is assumed to remain constant across post-treatment periods.
+Let $Y_t$ denote the observed outcome at period $T=t$, while $Y_t(d)$ is the potential outcome at period $t$ when hypothetically setting the treatment to $D=d$, see e.g.,\ \cite{Neyman23} and \cite{Rubin74} for further discussion on the potential outcome framework.
 Throughout the present work, we impose the stable unit treatment value assumption (SUTVA), meaning that the potential outcomes of a subject are not affected by the treatment of others - see, for instance, the discussion in \cite{Rubin80} and \cite{Cox58}.
-This permits defining the average treatment effect on the treated (ATET) of treatment dose $d$ in period $t$ as Furthermore, we denote by $X$ observed covariates that may serve as control variables.
-We impose the following identifying assumptions, which are closely related to those in \cite{Lechner2010}, although referring to a continuous (instead of binary) treatment and multiple post-treatment periods.
+This permits defining the average treatment effect on the treated (ATET) of treatment dose $d$ in period $t$ as Furthermore, let $X$ denote the observed covariates.
+We impose the following identifying assumptions, which are closely related to those in \cite{Lechner2010}.